 Sugar free desserts CAN taste good and be low glycemic!
 The days are gone when you have to turn to sugar free processed foods made with sugar substitutes that taste terrible.
 In fact, AVOID the sugar free label.
 This is because "sugar free" often means the product is loaded with high glycemic ingredients.

 Be suspicious of highly processed, packaged desserts that are labeled "sugar free."
-It's far better to eat the low glycemic sweeteners on the low glycemic food list.
-Most of the commercial, sugar substitutes that are in these processed foods are high glycemic.
+It's far better to use one of the low glycemic sweeteners below and to buy foods sweetened with these.
+Most of the commercial, sugar substitutes that are in processed foods are high glycemic.
+They will be labeled sugar free but often they will have high glycemic additives in them.

 The best diet foods are usually NOT labeled "sugar free."
 However, they are in fact sucrose (table sugar) free.

-According to the Glycemic Research Institute there are natural, low glycemic sugars that do not stimulate fat storage and do not elevate your blood sugar.
+They will contain the natural, low glycemic sugars that do not stimulate fat storage and do not elevate your blood sugar.
 These are the ones you want to use when making sugar free dessert recipes.

-| coconut (palm) sugar | ki-sweet | xylitol | inulin juice complex | erythritol | talin (S. African fruit) | fructose (made from fruit only) | stevia | agave syrup |
+coconut (palm) sugar | ki-sweet | xylitol | inulin juice complex | erythritol | talin (S. African fruit) | fructose (made from fruit only) | stevia | agave syrup |

 When I talk about sugar free desserts what I mean is desserts that do not contain sucrose which is refined, white, table sugar, but they DO contain a low glycemic sweetener or just fresh fruit.
 So, what you are looking for are the low glycemic sweeteners listed above.